José Joaquín Ampuero y del Río: Carlist

 Before turning 30 Ampuero was catapulted to public power when in 1901 and thanks to the role and position enjoyed by his father, he was elected from the district of Durango to the Biscay diputación provincial, the local self-government; as a Carlist candidate he would be re-elected for two successive terms, commencing in 1905 and 1909.
 Though in diputación he was engaged in various fields like education, he was best known as negotiator of Concierto Económico, namely in 1906 and 1908; he was already known as vehement supporter of provincial foral establishments.
 At numerous occasions he merged his official and party duties, e.g. attending a Carlist feast of 1907, representing diputación at the funeral of Carlos VII in Trieste in 1909 or hosting the party theorist and rising political star Juan Vázquez de Mella in 1911.

 Following a brief break after he had ceased as diputación member in the mid-1910s, Ampuero decided to enter national politics.
 Far from zealous militancy, he was at decent terms with other parties; standing as Jaimista in the 1916 elections to the lower house of the Cortes, he defeated datista, Basque nationalist and independent candidates and was comfortably elected from his native Durango district.
 Member of the tiny, 9-member Carlist minority, Ampuero was moderately involved when speaking in defense of religious orders or engaged in economic lobbying.
 He was also busy supporting the regionalist cause, not only for Vascongadas but also for Catalonia, hailed by the Biscay party organisation as their representative in Madrid.
 Together with other Basque Carlist leaders like Estebán Bilbao, Julián Elorza or marqués de Valde-Espina in 1918 he supported Asamblea Tradicionalista Vasca, attempting to channel the rising Basque nationalism into Traditionalism.
-His term in the Cortes expired in 1918; initially he intended to run for re-election and was listed as a Jaimista candidate from Durango, but eventually he withdrew quoting differences with the party leadership.
+His term in the Cortes expired in 1918; initially he intended to run for re-election and was listed as a Jaimista candidate from Durango, but eventually he withdrew.